biojava/biojava.github.io/wiki/BioJava:Modules.md

 `- Bring in Richard's new code that he started to develop on the biojava-3 branch.`
 `- provide a more scaleable and efficient basis for dealing with large sequence files`

-Module: biojava-alignment Lead: Andreas Draeger
+Module: biojava-alignment Lead: Andreas Dräger

+`* refactoring of underlying data structures`
-`- allow better access to underlying dynamic programming data structures`
+`* allow better access to underlying dynamic programming data structures`
-`- allow more customizable display of pairwise alignments (HTML/plain text, etc)`
+`* allow more customizable display of pairwise alignments (HTML/plain text, etc)`

 Module : biojava-blast Lead: Mark Schreiber